 Trading DXY with City Index

-With City Index, you can trade the dollar index with CFDs or spread bets.
+With City Index, you can trade the dollar index with CFDs.
 Follow these steps to get started today:

 - Open your City Index account

 - Add some funds so you can start trading instantly

 - Search for ‘US dollar index’ in the web platform or mobile app

 - Hit ‘buy’ to take a long position, or ‘sell’ to go short

 Not ready to trade with real funds?
 Open your City Index demo account, which comes with virtual capital you can use to trade DXY alongside 1,000s of other live markets.

 To calculate the dollar index, you multiply the exchange rate of each currency in the basket by its weighting.
 The weightings ensure that important currencies – such as the euro – affect the Dixie’s price more than lesser markets like the krona.